There are seven National Parks in Kentucky plus another two National Park Affiliated Sites.

-Abraham Lincoln Birthplace National Historic Park
+- Abraham Lincoln Birthplace National Historical Park

-Big South Fork National River and Recreation Area
+- Big South Fork National River & Recreation Area (Ky, TN)

-Camp Nelson National Monument – Established October 27, 2018
+- Camp Nelson National Monument

-Cumberland Gap National Historic Park
+- Cumberland Gap National Historical Park (also Tennessee, Virginia)

-Fort Donelson National Battlefield
+- Fort Donelson National Battlefield (Ky, TN)

-Mammoth Cave National Park
+- Mammoth Cave National Park

-Kentucky National Parks include 1 National Trail managed by the National Park Service, 3,419 national registers of historic places listings, 30 National Historic Landmarks and 7 National Natural Landmarks.
+Kentucky National Parks include 1 National Trail managed by the National Park Service, 3,454 national registers of historic places listings, 32 National Historic Landmarks and 7 National Natural Landmarks.

 Do you know how many National Parks you have visited?
 Check out our printable list of US National Parks in Alphabetical Order to count how many parks you have visited.

-Want to go big and see how many of the 417 National Park Sites you have visited?
+Want to go big and see how many of the 419 National Park Sites you have visited?
 Check out this printable list of all US National Park Sites.